purplapp/purplapp/README.md

 - `./bin/robo coverage` runs the full test suite and generates an HTML coverage report in `./out/coverage/`.

   NOTE: Generating code coverage requires xdebug be installed.
+It's also really slow, so don't be surprised when it takes > 10x more time.

 ### tdd